KGerhardt/TIR-Learner/README.md

 ### Improved Efficiency

 - A more efficient divide-and-conquer approach to genome chunking, sequence retrieval vastly accelerates program runtimes
-- JSON encoding of partial results reduces file output volume, size, and complexity
-- Substantially reduced I/O, reduced redundancy means that your data spends more time being analyzed, less time being managed
+- Massive reduction in number of files produced at any given time
+- Substantially reduced I/O
 - Filtering operations moved to their earliest possible locations in the pipeline; invalid sequences get removed as soon as possible and before downstream processing
+- More efficient algorithms for data cleaning implemented in many places

 ### Enhanced Compatibility

-- Fewer, smaller, and less complex dependencies for better maintainability (removed Pandas, SciKit Learn, Swifter, BioPy, ...?)
+- Fewer, less complex dependencies for better maintainability (removed Pandas, SciKit Learn, Swifter, BioPy, regex)

 ### New Features

-- Enhanced checkpoint system
+- Enhanced checkpoint system records compact partial results
-- New
--
+- Checkpoint files are kept post-run, can be reused by TIR-Learner in reruns (unlikely but nice to have)
+- Checkpoint files improve data transparency

 ## Installation